 Marrakech-Menara International Airport, situated four miles (6km) southwest of Marrakech, is among the busiest airports in Morocco and can be a bit chaotic.
 There are direct flights to Marrakech from a number of cities in Europe and the UK and indirect flights from the US.
 Get more information on Airports in Marrakech.

 Did you know?

 -The classic Hitchcock movie, The Man Who Knew too Much, was filmed in Marrakech.

--Somewhat unexpectedly, there are six golf courses in Marrakech.
+-Somewhat unexpectedly, there are a handful of golf courses in Marrakech.

 Our Travel Expert